dnelson86/arepo/documentation/source/parameterfile.md

   The number of files the code may read or write simultaneously when writing or reading snapshot/restart files.
-If the value of this parameter is larger than the number of processors, it is capped by that.
+If the value of this parameter is larger then the number of processors, it is capped by that.
 This parameter is only important for very large runs, where the file-system can be significantly affected by too many tasks writing (restart files) at the same time.